avanwinkle/synthea/README.md

  - [Howler](https://howlerjs.com/)
  - [NodeFS](https://nodejs.org/api/fs.html)

-All of these requirements can be installed through NPM, as defined in `package.json`.
+All of these requirements can be found in `package.json` and are automatically installed with Synthea (see below).

 ## Installation